sstraus/SettingsSentry/README.md

 - install: Install the application as a CRON job that runs at every reboot.
     You can also provide a valid cron expression as a parameter to customize the schedule (0 9 * * *).
 Use [cronhub](https://crontab.cronhub.io) to generate a valid one.
 - remove: Remove the previously installed CRON job.
-- wizard: Start the configuration wizard to create a new application configuration.
-- detect: Detect installed applications and create configurations for them.
-- template: Create configuration from a template (use 'template list' to see available templates).

 ### Default Values